svx/PloneGovBr-VirtualBox/source/prepare_image/index.rst

 Preparations
 ============

-In order to make a new release you will to prepare the image first.
+In order to make a new release you will have to prepare the image first.

 .. contents:: :local: